SIFAT-AOC/SIFAT-AOC/README.md

 Above all, I offer great communication.
 I feel that this is one of the most important facets of getting a job completed effectively, so you can count on me giving you great customer service during and after the job is done,

 ### Skills:
-Landing Page / WordPress / Shopify / FIGMA
+Landing Page / WordPress / FIGMA

 ## My areas of expertise include: